redsanket/spark/external/storm/guide/onboarding/index.rst

 You may or may not require a new Storm project.
 Please see the Doppler document `Do I need to create a new Storm project <http://yo/doppler-storm-new-project-q>`_.
 If you do require a new project, read on.
-If not, skip to the instructions for creating a new project environment.
+If not, skip to the instructions to "`Create a New Project Environment`_".

 #.
 Go to `Storm on Doppler <http://yo/doppler-storm>`_.
 #.
 Click **Create a new project** and then confirm by clicking **New Project** in the pop-up
    confirmation window.
 #.
-In the **New Storm Project** page, enter a project name in the **Project Name** text field,
+In the **New Storm Project** page, enter a project name in the **Project Name** text field
-   a unique headless user (use your own user name if you don't have a headless user) in the **Unique Headless User** text field, and a short project description indicating that this is a test project.
+   and a short project description.
 #.
 From the **Contact Info** section of the page, select **Real User** from the **Contact Type** menu,
    your role (use **Technical Lead** if you're not sure) from the **Role** menu, and enter your Yahoo user name for the **User ID** text field.
 #.
 Click **Submit New Project**.
-You'll be taken to a confirmation page.
-The turnover rate varies,
-   but generally, you'll be on-boarded within a few business days.
+You will be taken to the project page for your newly created project.

 .. http://ebonyred-ni.red.ygrid.yahoo.com:9999@grid.red.ebony.supervisor/
 .. https://supportshop.cloud.corp.yahoo.com:4443/doppler/#/storm